chibicode/react-functional-css-protips/README.md

 #### Alternatives

 There's an excellent library called [`react-css-modules`](https://github.com/gajus/react-css-modules/) which solves the same problem.
-I tried using it, but as of version 3.7.10, it doesn't work well with loops and components that use `children` prop.
-Also, I wasn't a fan of extending React's API (adding `styleNames` attribute) and decorating every single component just for this purpose.
-I think `makeCn` is a much lighter-weight solution, but you should still check it out.
+I tried using it, but as of version 3.7.10, it doesn't work well inside loops and components that use `children` prop.
+Also, I wasn't a fan of extending React's API (adding `styleNames` attribute).
+Decorating every single component just for this purpose seemed overkill.
+I think `makeCn` is a much lighter-weight solution.

 #### ProTip 2 Conclusion

-- When functional classes don't cut it, write CSS using CSS modules.
+- When functional classes don't cut it, write regular CSS using CSS modules.
 - CSS modules solve the global namespace collision problem.
 - You can rewrite `cn` to play nice with CSS modules.